 This may be the most literal example we could find.
 We do not endorse trying this at home.
 Ever.

 Mastering the bird’s eye view can take some finesse.
 You DO need to be above the subjects of your shot for this one.
 If you don’t have a crew or a handy friend to help you build a rig, plan your shot out.
 Find locations with bridges or high walkways and use some caution and good judgement.

-Dashcams can start at upwards of $50, but all you need is a smartphone and a dash mount.
-Free apps like Daily Roads Voyager record as you drive, capturing everything, but allowing you navigate through footage to save the most interesting or relevant files.
+Dashcams can start at upwards of $50, but all you really need is a smartphone and a dash mount.
+Free apps like Daily Roads Voyager record as you drive, capturing everything, but allowing you to navigate through footage to save the most interesting or relevant files.
 A background clean-up process automatically deletes old or irrelevant footage, ensuring your SD card doesn’t fill up.
-Pinching even more pennies?
-Grab your Flip camera, some duct tape, and buckle up.

 Have other interesting effects or tips to share?
 Let us know in the comments below!